 Raising awareness for solo travel?
 Wow!

 Has it really come to that?
 Is solo travel a disease?
-Are there awareness walks – which would nicely match with the cause of travelling, though?
+Are there awareness walks – which would nicely match the cause of travelling, though?

 Are you given sea blue awareness ribbons to stick to the lapel of your explorer vest?

-Actually, I mainly travel solo because
+As a matter of fact, I mainly travel solo because

 - not many of my friends travel as much and as often as I do

 - I don’t feel like coordinating travel dates with others

 - I don’t feel like compromising on a country

 - I don’t feel much like compromising at all,